IBM/aspera-cli/docs/README.erb.md

 - `name` : subfolder named after package name.
 If two packages with the same name are downloaded, they will be combined in the same folder.
 - `name+id` : subfolder named after the combination of package name and ID.
 - `name+id?` : subfolder named after the package's name is created, unless it already exists.
 Else it falls back to the combination of both fields with `.`.
-- `name+increment?` : subfolder named after the package's name is created, unless it already exists.
-Else it falls back to the combination of name and an incrementing number.
+- `name+seq?` : subfolder named after the package's name is created, unless it already exists.
+Else it falls back to the combination of name and sequence number.

 > **Note:** When `<field1>+<field2>?` is used, if the same package is downloaded multiple times, it will be downloaded twice.
-If `name+increment?` is used, if the same package is downloaded multiple times, it will be placed in folders with an incrementing number.
+If `name+seq?` is used, if the same package is downloaded multiple times, it will be placed in folders with a sequence number.

 ##### Example: Receive all packages from a given shared inbox